aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/010_hub_cluster_cleanup.md

 ### 3. Validate workload and namespace deletion

-In the Argo CD UI, you should see that the Application resources for the webstore namespace and workload no longer show any deployments to the hub-cluster.
-This verifies that Argo CD has detected the label change and undeployed those components from that cluster as expected.
+In the Argo CD UI, we should no longer see the Application resources for the webstore namespace and workload deploying to the hub-cluster.
+This confirms that Argo CD has detected the label changes and removed those components from the cluster.

 ![hub-workload-before-after](/static/images/hub-cluster-workload-before-after.png)

-You can check existing namespaces.
-It should not show any webstore namespaces.
+We can verify the namespace cleanup by checking existing namespaces.
+The webstore namespaces should no longer be present:

 ```bash
 kubectl get ns --context hub